alxdhuang/alxdhuang.github.io/_drafts/annotations-to-high-performance-javascript-by-zakas.md

 > -- [Where should I put `<script>` tags in HTML markup? - StackOverflow](https://stackoverflow.com/a/24070373/11128302)

 ### Grouping Scripts

+> Each HTTP request brings with it additional performance overhead, so downloading onesingle 100 KB file will be faster than downloading four 25 KB files.
+To that end, it’s helpful to limit the number of external script files that your page references.

 ### Nonblocking Scripts
 #### Deferred Scripts
 #### Dynamic Script Elements